Rajvardhan-Desai/AlumniConnect/README.md

    - Profile creation and management.

 2. **Search & Filter Alumni**
-   - Search for alumni based on name, batch, or specialization.
+   - Search for alumni based on name.
    - Advanced filtering options for targeted results.

 3. **News**